bahrus/trans-render/README.md

 <img src="https://badgen.net/bundlephobia/minzip/trans-render">

-trans-render provides a methodical way of instantiating a template.
+trans-render (abbreviation: TR) provides a methodical way of instantiating a template.
 It draws inspiration from the (least) popular features of XSLT.
-Like XSLT, trans-render performs transforms on elements by matching tests on elements.
-Whereas XSLT uses XPath for its tests, trans-render uses css path tests via the element.matches() and element.querySelector() methods.
+Like XSLT, TR performs transforms on elements by matching tests on elements.
+Whereas XSLT uses XPath for its tests, tr uses css path tests via the element.matches() and element.querySelector() methods.
 Unlike XSLT, though, the transform is defined with JavaScript, adhering to JSON-like declarative constraints as much as possible.

 XSLT can take pure XML with no formatting instructions as its input.
 Generally speaking, the XML that XSLT acts on isn't a bunch of semantically  meaningless div tags, but rather a nice semantic document, whose intrinsic structure is enough to go on, in order to formulate a "transform" that doesn't feel like a hack.